Seteeri/Particle/README.md

 ![PARTICLE](https://github.com/Seteeri/Particle/blob/master/art/types.png)

+Can you identify the s-expression structure?

 These colored text are representations for the fundamental types; the use of color allows the removal of some character tokens to optimize drawing and information efficiency.
-Lines are double-spaced to allow room for the pointer (cursor).

 Strings do not have double quotes; it is possible to remove other identifying tokens such as curly brackets and the dollar sign.
-Pairs use dot notation and terminate with the `NIL` symbol for proper lists (or arbitrary data for improper lists); parentheses are possible.
+Pairs use dot notation and terminate with the `NIL` symbol for proper lists, or arbitrary data for improper lists; parentheses are possible, for the more conservative types ;).
 Circular lists follow PicoLisp conventions and terminate with a dot.

-Can you identify the s-expression structure?
+Lines are double-spaced to allow room for the pointer (cursor), which is no different than any other data - it is a symbol!

+The hierarchial structure is a direct consequence of the underlying Lisp data, which is a graph, or more specifically a tree; manifesting in a natural UI.

-This idea is then further extended to create arbitrary representations for arbitrary data while maintaining the same underlying operations, or interface if you will, no matter the level of abstractions composed.
+This idea is then further extended to create arbitrary representations for arbitrary data (presentation model) while maintaining the same underlying operations, or interface if you will, no matter the level of abstractions composed.

 # Goals